-ECMWF’s Integrated Forecasting System developing into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.
+The development of ECMWF's Integrated Forecasting System into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.

 Using its weather modelling and observational framework, ECMWF helps deliver the EU-funded Copernicus programme and offers high-quality information on climate change, atmospheric composition, flooding and fire danger to its users in Europe and worldwide.

 The European Earth Observation and Monitoring Programme

 What is Copernicus?

 Copernicus is the European Union (EU) flagship programme for monitoring the Earth’s environment using satellite and in-situ observations.
 After some years of research and development, a budget for the operational phase of Copernicus has been agreed on by the EU until 2020.

 Copernicus will deliver operational data and information services on a range of topical areas.
 Based on these baseline services, many other value-added products can be tailored to more specific public or commercial needs.
 Economic studies have demonstrated a huge potential for job creation, innovation and growth.

 The role of ECMWF in the Copernicus services

 From the start, ECMWF has been strongly involved in the development of Copernicus information services.
 It coordinated the pilot atmosphere service (MACC-II) and a precursor of the climate change service (ERA-CLIM2).
-ECMWF is also involved in the marine and emergency services, by running in particular the computational centre and hosting the information system platform of the European Flood Awareness System (EFAS) and the computational centre for Copernicus Emergency Management Service – Fire.
+ECMWF also contributes to the Copernicus Emergency Management Service (CEMS) and collaborates with the Copernicus Marine Environment Management Service (CMEMS).

 These services are developed and operated in a way that complements the established range of meteorological and environmental services that are operated nationally.
 The strong involvement of current service providers and key representatives from the relevant academic communities ensures the Copernicus services can benefit most fully from existing infrastructure and knowledge.
 It also ensures that the services are implemented in a manner consistent with the EU principles of complementarity and subsidiarity.